biigle/module/README.md

 Note that you have to replace `biigle/module` with the actual name of your module/repository.

 1. Run `composer require biigle/module --prefer-source`.
+This requires your module to be published on [Packagist](https://packagist.org/).
+If you don't want to publish your package, read more on [alternative options](https://getcomposer.org/doc/articles/handling-private-packages.md).
 2. Add `Biigle\Modules\Module\ModuleServiceProvider::class` to the `providers` array in `config/app.php`.
 Replace `Module` in the class namespace with the name of your module.
 3. Run `php artisan vendor:publish --tag=public` to refresh the public assets of the modules.
 Do this for every update of this module.